Taghazout

-Taghazout (Berber: ⵜⴰⵖⴰⵣⵓⵜ, Taɣazut; Arabic: تاغازوت) is a small fishing village 19 km north of the city of Agadir in southwestern Morocco.
+Taghazout (Berber: ⵜⴰⵖⴰⵣⵓⵜ, Taɣazut; Arabic: تاغازوت) is a small Berber fishing village 19 km north of the city of Agadir in southwestern Morocco.
 The inhabitants are mostly of Berber origin.
 Fishing, tourism, and the production of Argan oil being the main source of income.
 In recent years, tourism has been increasing in importance to the local economy and it is a popular surfing destination.

 Geography

 Taghazout is located on Morocco's Atlantic Ocean coastline, 19 km north of Agadir and 152 km south of Essaouira.
 Inland it is surrounded by the western foothills of the High Atlas.

 Demography

 The inhabitants of earlier times were exclusively Berbers from the Ida Oufella tribe, but due to the increasing modernization (connection to the electricity, water and telephone network) and the associated construction boom in the surroundings of Agadir, many newcomers from other regions of Morocco have joined.
 Moroccan Arabic is the main language, but French and English are also spoken.
 The regional Berber dialect is still being used in the hinterland.